pawn002/blog/content/blog/building-whisper-transcription-app.md

 The current release is admittedly an MVP, but the roadmap reveals ambitious thinking about privacy-preserving AI infrastructure.
 Real-time transcription and speaker diarization are on the horizon, but the most intriguing vision involves Anthropic's Model Context Protocol (MCP).

 By deliberately architecting the app with separate backend and frontend components, I'm positioning it to become a privacy-preserving transcription layer that could integrate with various AI chat services.
-Imagine Claude or ChatGPT gaining transcription capabilities without your audio ever leaving your machine—that's the future I'm building here.
+Imagine Claude or ChatGPT gaining transcription capabilities without your audio ever leaving your machine—that's the future I'm building here as a trustworthy AI architect.
 For technical details on how this architecture enables these capabilities, see the [architecture documentation](https://github.com/pawn002/whisper-electron-app/blob/main/docs/architecture.md).

 ## Lessons Learned: Trade-offs and Design Decisions